tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/框架支持/部署 Express.js 应用_intl_en.md

 `serverless dev` also supports real-time outputting of cloud logs.
 After each deployment, you can access the project to output invocation logs in real time on the command line, which makes it easy for you to view business conditions and troubleshoot issues.

 Currently, in addition to real-time log output, for Node.js applications, cloud debugging is also supported.
 After the `serverless dev` command is started, it will automatically listen on the remote port and set the function timeout period to 900 seconds temporarily.
 At this point, you can find the remote debugging path by accessing `chrome://inspect/#devices` and directly debug the code with breakpoints.
 After the debugging mode ends, you need to deploy the function again to update the code and set the timeout period back to the original value.
-For more information, please see [Development Mode and In-cloud Debugging](https://intl.cloud.tencent.com/document/product/1040/36860).

 #### 6. Check status